Tuguinha/neptune_final_project/readme.md

 OK, here we go.

-# Project?
+# Retinal survival assay in *Platynereis dumerilii*

 ## Introduction and Goals

 The goal of my project is to answer the question, What is...?
+What is the best concentration of retinal to use taking into account survival time and imaging efficiency.

 The methods I will use to do this are...
+Python followed by R plotting.

-The data I will use are (my own data/ data publicly available at YYY/ simulations)
+The data I will use are (simulations)

 ## Methods